rsyslog/rsyslog/source/configuration/properties.rst

   alias for timereported

 **protocol-version**
-  The contents of the PROTCOL-VERSION field from IETF draft draft-ietf-syslog-protcol
+  The contents of the PROTOCOL-VERSION field from IETF draft draft-ietf-syslog-protocol

 **structured-data**
   The contents of the STRUCTURED-DATA field from IETF draft